aimer63/fire/data/data_metrics.md

 2. **Data File:** The script expects an Excel file with historical data, default name: `data.xlsx`.
    - The file must have a date column named `Date`.
-   - The other columns are considered the values of the assets (e.g., index prices or returns).
+   - The other columns are considered the values of the assets (e.g., asset prices or returns).
    - The data can be sampled **monthly** or **daily**.
    - The script supports both price and single-period return data as input, controlled by the `--input-type` argument.
    - If using `--input-type return`, the input values must be true single-period returns (not annualized rates).
+   - Using `--input-type simple` only simple statistics is calculated for the raw values in the columns.
+No returns calculation or compounding.

 ## Usage

 The script is run from the command line.
 You can specify the investment horizon, input filename, data frequency, input type, the name of the date column, or use `--tail N` to analyze only the most recent N-year window.

 **Run with a monthly file (price input):**